dark9ive/DiscordPipe/README.md

 ![DDP](./img/discord_developer_portal.png)

-And you can got the ID of specific channel from your discord client.
+Also, you can copy the channel ID by enabling "Developer Mode", right clicking once on the channel, and left click on this button.

 ![channelID](./img/discord_channel_id.png)

 If you still have trouble finding them, please refer to other tutorials.
 They are not the key point of this plugin.

-5. Start the Server:
+### Step 5.
+Start the Server:

 Restart your Minecraft server.
 The plugin should now be active.